nicokaiser/kaiser.me/public/cv.md

 _Software Developer, 09/2009 - present_

-- Development of large PHP and Node.js web and backend applications in financial context.
+- Development of large Node.js and PHP web and backend applications in financial context.
 - Implementation of Vue.js frontends
+- Concept and implementation of an OAuth-based authentications service, including backend and frontend libraries.
 - Concept, implementation and operation of a Node.js and WebSocket-based generic high-traffic event push service for various sites and services.
 - Concept and development of a powerful Open Source REST API framework, available at https://github.com/godmodelabs/flora
-- Maintenance and migration of legacy PHP databases and large applications.
+- Maintenance and migration of legacy PHP applications and large databases.

 #### Freelance and Voluntary Work